 Research

-Our global commercial property monitors are leading indicators of conditions in commercial property occupier and investor markets around the world.
+Our RICS global and UK commercial property monitors are leading indicators of conditions in commercial property occupier and investor markets around the world.

 This paper aims to discuss the benefits of, and challenges to, an increasing use of data in the commercial property market.
 The paper deals with the ownership of data, its security and regulation.